- Mullen Garden Market

 Daniela Mitrovic & Kathy Tsiantoulas

-As we all live our lives through this CARVID-19 pandemic, food security has become an ever more popular topic that families are talking about.
+As we all live our lives through this COVID-19 pandemic, food security has become an ever more popular topic that families are talking about.
 Victory gardens once popular during the world wars are now making their way back to the forefront.
-The Trillium Sub-Committee would like to encourage residents to consider planting edible plants within their curbside landscaping, creating beautiful and resourceful flora.
+Pollinators are also crucial to sustain our food resources.
+The Trillium Sub-Committee would like to encourage residents to consider planting pollinator plants within their curbside landscaping, creating beautiful and resourceful flora.
+Remember, the City of Niagara Falls is also a Bee City!

 Join Debbie Cank-Thatcher online for the Park in the City Committee's first online gardening series.
 Debbie is a trained horticulturalist and professional landscaper in Niagara Falls.
 She is also a Sub-Committee member of the Niagara Falls Summer Trillium Program.
 Her passion is to help people fall in love with gardening.